Below are some of the questions we're asked most often. If you don't find the information you're looking for, drop us a note.

 - Half Marathon Awards Ceremony - 11:00 a.m.

-Cash Awards Ceremonies will take place at the west entrance of the Palladium by the Tom Wood car display.
+Cash Awards Ceremony will take place next to the Results tent at the Carmel Marathon photo backdrop stage.
 Age group awards will be distributed at the Results Tent.

 Are the event courses certified and where are the maps?